Electroweak phase transition via Dilaton in Two-Time Physics: EWPT with Dilaton in 2T Model

-We can think the way of taking the value $\langle\Phi\rangle \neq 0$ is to fit the phenomenology of the Higgs $\langle H\rangle \neq 0$ and $\langle\Phi\rangle$ might be stabilized by additional interactions in the gravitational or string theory to have a fixed value related to VEV of Higgs $v$, extra dimension $\kappa$ and the coupling $\al $.
-Therefore, the dilaton appeared in our Higgs-Dilaton potential plays the same role as the tachyonic mass term of Higgs in usual SM and can be considered as the source leading to the electroweak symmetry breaking \cite{bars2006}.
+We can think the way of taking the value $\langle\Phi\rangle \neq 0$ is to fit the phenomenology of the Higgs $\langle H\rangle \neq 0$ and $\langle\Phi\rangle$ that might be stabilized by additional interactions in the gravitational or string theory to have a fixed value related to VEV of Higgs $v$, extra dimension $\ka $ and the coupling $\al $.
+Therefore, the Dilaton that appeared in the Higgs-Dilaton potential plays the same role as the tachyonic mass term of Higgs boson in usual SM and can be considered as the source leading to the electroweak symmetry breaking \cite{bars2006}.

+As a result, since the VEVs of Higgs and Dilaton are not really different, only for the coefficient of coupling constant $\al$ contributed to the Dilaton, we could infer that their background field should be considered simultaneously and one is enough, i.e., Higgs background field.
+This is completely a consequence of 2T model and its symmetry.
+On the other hand, there are some models that also considered the contribution of a real singlet $S(x)$ to effective potential (for example, see Refs \cite{egkr2012,ck2013}).
+In the mentioned models, the Higgs and Dilaton background fields are considered to be distinct because the Higgs-Dilaton potential would not be constrained uniquely like in the 2T model.

+However, by taking the potential in Eq.(\ref{47v}) we obtain the breaking of the electroweak symmetry through the VEV of the Dilaton $\Phi$.
+Thus the breaking of the electroweak symmetry and the obtained VEV of Dilaton must go together \cite{bars2001}.
+If $\al = 0$, then there is no interaction between Higgs and Dilaton, and in this case, the Dilaton gains VEV first then Higgs breaks the electroweak symmetry later.
+The Dilaton-driven electroweak phase transition makes a lot more sense conceptually than the usual way \cite{bars2001}.

-Now we choose again the unitary gauge for the Higgs and absorb 3 of its degree of freedom into the electroweak gauge fields, i.e., Z and W bosons.
-The remaining neutral Higgs and the dilaton field reductions can be written as follows
+Now we choose again the unitary gauge for the Higgs and absorb three of its degrees of freedom into the electroweak gauge fields, i.e., to the Z and W bosons.
+We expand Higgs and Dilaton around their background field, which is really identical as we have discussed above.
+The remaining neutral Higgs and the Dilaton field reductions can be written as follows